What makes a good manager (the ultimate guide of dos and don’ts)

 3. Failing to define goals

-Let me be clear here that poor planning and the inability to define goals do not do your team any good.
-Some managers fail to define goals for their employees which leads them to struggle with their work throughout the day.
-That way they don’t get any idea why they’re doing work, what their work means for themselves and the organization they’re working for, and why they are unable to meet deadlines.
+Let me be clear: poor planning and the inability to define goals do not do your team any good.
+Some managers fail to define goals for their employees, which leads them to struggle with their work throughout the day.
+That way, they don’t know why they’re doing work, what their work means for themselves and the organization they’re working for, and why they cannot meet deadlines.

 This leads to nothing but their inability to prioritize work, which means they will complete projects and tasks in random order.
 Their productivity levels cease to increase when they do not get a particular direction or vision for work.

 On the other hand, goal-setting too can backfire if objectives are overly ambitious and unattainable.
-So, good managers make sure to set attainable goals for employees and reward them for achieving them, because when employees don’t see career growth in their jobs, they tend to switch jobs.
+So, good managers set attainable goals for employees and reward them for achieving them because when employees don’t see career growth in their jobs, they tend to switch jobs.

 Get More Done Fast!